intel-analytics/BigDL-2.x/pyzoo/zoo/examples/orca/learn/bigdl/pytorch/mnist/README.md

 ## Run example
 You can run this example on local mode and yarn client mode.

-- Run with Spark Local mode
+- Run with Spark Local mode:
 ```bash
 conda activate zoo
 export PYTHONHOME=[conda install path]/envs/zoo # use command "conda env list" to find the path of PYTHONEHOME.